 Pirrello said any recall action would be defined by a vote by the people.

 "This is not a win for me and I don’t have animosity toward the people that followed the City Charter provision," Pirrello told Patch in an email.
 "The City Charter was wrong and now it can be made right."

-Following an unsuccessful attempt to add language calling for specific reason to the charter, the addition of which would have been on the November ballot, Pirrello said he "was forced to place it in the hands of the court" and filed suit last week.
+Following , the addition of which would have been on the November ballot, Pirrello said he "was forced to place it in the hands of the court" and filed suit last week.